zmem-org/ZMEM/docs/ZMEM_FORMAT.md

 └─────────────────────────────────────────────────────────────┘
 ```

-Each inner vector is serialized as `[count:8][element_data...]` where elements follow the rules for that element type.
+Each inner vector is serialized as `[count:8][element_data...][padding]` where elements follow the rules for that element type. **Each inner vector is padded to an 8-byte boundary** to maintain alignment for subsequent count headers.

 **Example**: `[[i32]]` with `[[1, 2], [3, 4, 5], []]`